Slashdot is powered by your submissions, so send in your scoop

 What if it was an excellent course ?

-• I know, why do today what you can put off till tomorrow :-) Seriously, a large number of our learners like you just want to audit a course and prefer it to be always available.
+Seriously, a large number of our learners like you just want to audit a course and prefer it to be always available.
 For that reason, a significant number of our previous courses are indeed offered as "past courses" or "archived courses".
 You will see this on the announcements page when you go into such an archived course: "This is a past/archived course.
-Certain features of this course may not be active, but we still invite you to explore the ava
+Certain features of this course may not be active, but we still invite you to explore the available materials."

 • professors (Score:4, Insightful)